zibasec/django-saml2-pro-auth/README.md

 * ADFS IdP support
 * Integration test with full on mock saml interactions to test the actual backend auth
 * Tests add coverage to views and the authenticate() get_user() methods in the auth backend
+* models (with multi-tentant support) for idp and sp in order to facilitate management via django admin